Skylead-Technologies/.github/profile/README.md

 <br />

 The meeting timing depends on the team you are in.
 All the events are **added into your google calendar** connected with your **skylead email**, so you can check for the exact timing there, depending on your timezone.
+Every event has the **google meet link** attached for those who are joining it online.

 <br />